 An agreement between you and the landlord will be drafted by our solicitor, and this must be signed.
 Usually this is a 12 month contract with an optional “break clause” if required.
-A tenancy fee is payable by the tenant.

 7. Does everyone living in the new property have to sign the agreement?

 Each tenant has to individually sign the agreement in order to be legally bound by it.

 8. Do I have to pay a deposit?

 Yes, a security deposit is required, and this is released back to you at the end of tenancy.
 As of April 2007, all deposits will be required by law to be placed in a Deposit Protection Service (DPS).
 Please visit www.depositprotection.com for more information.

 9. Is any advance rent required?

 Normally, rent is payable one month in advance unless otherwise as stated in your Tenancy Agreement.